manulaiko/Kalaazu/Persistence/doc/Package structure.md

 Database
 --------

-The `com.kalaazu.persistence.database` package contains the necessary classes required to read/write to the database.
+The `com.kalaazu.persistence.speedment.database` package contains the necessary classes required to read/write to the database.
 The `entities` package contains the POJO types (domain model).